treasure-data/TD-API-Documentation-postman-collections/README.md

 After you have your API key, and the corresponding console URL, configure the Postman variables `{{ApiKeyAuth}}` and `{{baseUrl}}`.

- ## Downloading a TD API Postman Collection and Global Variables File
+ ## Downloading a TD API Postman Collection
  Publicly available TD API Postman collections can be accessed in the Treasure Data [postman-collections](https://github.com/treasure-data/TD-API-Documentation-postman-collections) github repository.